Fast-Solution-Inc/FastPay-IOS-Framework/README.md

 Call back Uri
 ### Step
 1. Create URI
-Create a URI with a unique name (our suggestion is to provide your app name with prefix text “appfpclient”, for example, if your app name is “FaceLook”, your URI should be appfpclientFaceLook)
+Create a URI with a unique name (our suggestion is to provide your app name with prefix text `"appfpclient"`, for example, if your app name is "FaceLook", your URI should be appfpclientFaceLook)
 2. Add URI to your info.plist
 Now add this URI to your app info.plist file